MisterGoodcat/good-injector/README.md

 * Highly opinionated.
 Only supports abstract or concrete types mapped to their implementations (including themselves).
 * Type-safe with a good amount of compiler support (no magic strings, no convention based approach).
 * Strict and explicit, meaning no silent fails or unexpected outcome for misconfigurations, no intransparent black magic.
-* Supported scope kinds for type registrations: transient, singleton, and instance.
+* Supported scope kinds for type registrations: transient, singleton, instance, and factory functions.

 ## Usage